jimm-domingo/jimm-domingo.github.io/_posts/2016-05-30-LEI-1-Percentage-struct.md

 _Footnotes_

 [^1]: The acronym RTFM exists for a reason.
-[^2]: Yeah, that's an odd name for an assembly and namespace, but that's a story for another time.
+[^2]: Yeah, that's an odd name for an assembly and namespace, but that's a [story for another time][].
 [^3]: This version number is an artifact from our original [NAnt][]-based build system, yet another story for a future post.

 [NAnt]: http://nant.sourceforge.net/
+[story for another time]:  /2016/06/20/LEI-3-util-lib/